We are a team of scientists and engineers who are passionate about nature, technology, and anything that bridge them.

 Huai-Ti lin

-Lecturer (US equiv.
-Assistant Professor) in Neural Engineering & Bio-robotics
+Senior Lecturer (US equiv.
+Associate Professor) in Neuromechanics & Bioinspired Robotics

 Imperial College London, Department of Bioengineering, London, UK